Aboriginal Peoples Survey (APS)

 Data sources and methodology

-The target population of the 2012 Aboriginal Peoples Survey (APS) was composed of the Aboriginal identity population of Canada, 6 years of age and over as of February 1, 2012, living in private dwellings excluding people living on Indian reserves and settlements and in certain First Nations communities in Yukon and the Northwest Territories (NWT).
+The target population of the 2017 Aboriginal Peoples Survey (APS) is composed of the Aboriginal identity population of Canada, 15 years of age or older as of January 15, 2017, living in private dwellings excluding people living on Indian reserves and settlements and in certain First Nations communities in Yukon and the Northwest Territories (NWT).
 The concept of "Aboriginal identity" refers to those persons who reported identifying with at least one Aboriginal group, namely, First Nations (North American Indian), Métis or Inuit, those who reported being a Status Indian (Registered Indian or Treaty Indian, as defined by the Indian Act of Canada), or those who reported being a member of a First Nation or Indian band.

-Although the 2012 APS was designed to be thematic, it is based on previous cycles of the APS which were developed in collaboration with the national Aboriginal organizations.
-Following the release of data from the 2006 APS, a content review was conducted to ensure the future relevance of existing APS questions to key stakeholders and to identify any potential data gaps.
+Although the 2017 APS was designed to be thematic, it is based on previous cycles of the APS which were developed in collaboration with the national Aboriginal organizations.
+Following the release of data from the 2012 APS, a content review was conducted to ensure the future relevance of existing APS questions to key stakeholders and to identify any potential data gaps.
 The review brought together expertise from a diverse group of researchers and subject matter experts, both from within and outside of Statistics Canada.
-New survey questions were developed and added to the 2012 APS questionnaire in order to place greater emphasis on the themes of education and employment, in particular.
+New survey questions were developed and added to the 2017 APS questionnaire in order to place greater emphasis on the themes of economic participation and education.

-Prior to 2012, the APS used a paper questionnaire format.
-The questions in the 2012 APS were designed for use in a Computer Assisted Interviewing (CAI) environment which incorporates many features that serve to maximize the efficiency and quality of data collection.
+As was done in 2012, the questions in the 2017 APS were designed for use in a Computer Assisted Interviewing (CAI) environment which incorporates many features that serve to maximize the efficiency and quality of data collection.
 CAI allows for more complex questionnaire flows as well as on-line edits which identify any logical inconsistencies so that interviewers can correct these with the assistance of respondents at the time of the interview.
 Two computer assisted interview questionnaires were developed for this survey: a Computer Assisted Telephone Interview (CATI) and a Computer Assisted Personal Interview (CAPI).

 This is a sample survey with a cross-sectional design.

-The APS is a sample survey with a cross-sectional design.
-The APS sample was selected from NHS respondents who reported an Aboriginal identity or ancestry (see target population).
-These NHS respondents make up the APS frame.
-The sampling unit is the individual.
+The APS sample was selected from Census of Population long-form respondents who reported an Aboriginal identity or ancestry (see target population).
+These Census respondents make up the APS frame.

 An important part of stratification uses the survey's domains of estimation, which are groups of units for which estimates are targeted.
-These domains of estimation correspond to geographical regions for which estimates with an "acceptable" level of precision for a particular Aboriginal group (i.e., First Nations, Métis or Inuit) and a particular education group are targeted.
-An example of a domain of estimation would be Métis in Alberta attending elementary school.
+These domains of estimation correspond to geographical regions for which estimates with an "acceptable" level of precision for a particular Aboriginal group (i.e., First Nations, Métis or Inuit) and a particular age group are targeted.
+An example of a domain of estimation would be Métis in Alberta who are between the ages of 18 and 24.
 For each domain of estimation, the goal is to estimate one characteristic present for a particular minimum proportion with a certain degree of precision.

 Stratification will produce more precise estimates if units are homogeneous within strata and heterogeneous between strata.
-Having reported Aboriginal identity or Aboriginal ancestry only on the NHS is a very important stratification factor.
-It is also desirable for the weights of the NHS respondents (NHS weights) to vary as little as possible within an APS stratum.
-To this end, part of the APS stratification comes from the NHS stratification.
-Consequently, the stratification variables that produce the greatest variation possible in the NHS weights between strata were used.
-In remote areas and on reserves, the N2 form of the NHS was distributed to all households (N2 regions).
-In other parts of Canada, the N1 form of the NHS was distributed to about one in three households (N1 regions).
-In addition, in N1 regions, a non-response follow-up (NRFU) operation was carried out for a subsample of about one-third of the households that had not yet responded on July 14, 2011; roughly 40% of the households in the subsample responded (NRFU respondents).
-Thus, the NRFU respondents will have NHS weights that are on average 7.5 times higher than those of pre-July 14 respondents (initial respondents).
-A more detailed description of the NHS design is available in Chapter 3 of the "National Household Survey User Guide" (Catalogue no. 99-001-x2011001).
-Hence, region type (N1 or N2) and respondent type (initial respondent or NRFU respondent) were used as additional stratification variables.
+Having reported Aboriginal identity or Aboriginal ancestry only on the Census is a very important stratification factor.
+Whether the dwelling self-responded to the Census or responded through non-response follow-up is another stratification factor that was used.
+It is also desirable for the weights of the Census respondents (Census weights) to vary as little as possible within an APS stratum.
+In remote areas and on reserves, the 2A-R form of the Census was distributed to all households (2A-R regions).
+In other parts of Canada, the 2A-L form of the Census was distributed to about one in four households (2A-L regions).
+Hence, region type (2A-L or 2A-R) was used as an additional stratification variable.

-The APS design can be considered a three-phase design in which the first two phases correspond to the selection of the NHS sample and the third phase corresponds to the selection of the APS sample.
+The APS design can be considered a two-phase design in which the first phase corresponds to the selection of the Census long-form sample and the second phase corresponds to the selection of the APS sample.